 You’ll find your savings during this time extend to time saved on the road, lack of AC costs, finding joy in simple activities such as bundling up and reading your book, and so much more.
 To find a campground that’s open all year, click here.

 Discount RV camping memberships or loyalty programs can take your RVing to the next level with the opportunity to save on every trip.
-Because we love camping (and know you do too), and believe that all RV travelers should be able to spend more time doing what they love, we created the Value Kard Rewards program.
+Because we love camping (and know you do too), and believe that all RV travelers should be able to spend more time doing what they love, we created the KOA Rewards program.

-As a Value Kard Rewards camper, here are some of the deals you’ll have access to:
+As a KOA Rewards camper, here are some of the deals you’ll have access to:

 This merely skims the surface of the savings you’ll experience as a part of KOA Rewards.
 Avoid expensive RV resort memberships and invest in a flexible rewards program that works for you, learn more here.

 While it seems that going out of your way to save a few extra pennies per gallon of gas seems absurd, truth be told, RVs are notorious gas guzzlers.